SUDA-CMH/SUDA-CMH.github.io/index.md

 **All utterances are partially or completely unseen during training, and the results are uncurated (NOT cherry-picked) unless otherwise specified**.

 #### E-DGAN Audio Samples
+##### The audio loading may be slower and you need to wait patiently.
+If you cannot load audio, please contact us to provide original audio files.
+Our mail address is 20214239031@stu.suda.edu.cn.

 |              | Sample 1  | Sample 2  | Sample 3  | Sample 4  |
 |:------------:|:-------:|:-------:|:-------:|:-------:|